Wednesday, January 3, 2024

 'There is a small, rewarding corner where jazz and folk intersect... that's where you will find guitarist/vocalist Najm.
 [His] easy-to-enjoy vocals, his understated poetic lyrics and the gentle arrangements offer a lot of comfortable pleasures.
 More soon we hope.'

-This is Ramsey Najm's only known recording: an immaculate passed-over opus from a singular, sensitive, self-searcher and his complementarily cultivated ensemble, wrapped up in enchantingly imaginative production.
+This is Ramsey Najm's only published solo recording that I can discover: an immaculate passed-over opus from a singular, sensitive, self-searcher and his complementarily cultivated ensemble, wrapped up in enchantingly imaginative production.
 And I'm hopelessly in love with it.

 Sunday, January 16, 2022